luismaecker/DeepTrees_fork/LevanteTraining.md

 all_polygons.to_file('/work/ka1176/shared_data/2024-ufz-deeptree/polygon-labelling/labels/all_labels.shp')
 ```

-2. Create the raster image tiles: skip, they are provided by UFZ (TODO: Check)
+2. Create the raster image tiles: skip, they are provided by UFZ.
+These files should be in `tiles`.

 3. Rasterize the delineated tree crowns.
 We are working in `~treecrowndelineation/scripts`.